Registered: 1454180612 Posts: 7

 Compassion fatigue - that's exactly what it is mjkz.
 I've definitely felt it.
 When we were really close to weight restoration and those last few pounds that were so hard.
 And then a couple months after weight restored when growth kicked into high gear and anxiety levels spiked.
 I felt all done.
 Like I couldn't do it anymore.
 Hated my life.

 A few things that helped me through: - Eva Musby's meditations - daily talks with my mom about the difficulties and frustrations and sharing a few laughs at the absurdity of it all - long hot showers - retail therapy - reminding myself over and over "She can't help her behavior, she is very ill, and I am saving her life every time she finishes a meal / snack" Yes, your emotions are totally normal under the circumstances.
 Keep going. __________________ ed_newbie "Lineage, personality and environment may shape you, but they do not define your full potential."
-Mollie Marti 14 yr old d diagnosed with AN late December 2015 at the age of 12 after a 23 lb weight loss during prior 3 months.
+Mollie Marti 15 yr old d diagnosed with AN late December 2015 at the age of 12 after a 23 lb weight loss during prior 3 months.
 Started FBT/Maudsley at home on Christmas Eve with support from amazing local nutritionist specializing in ED and trained in FBT.
-WR Feb 2016 and now chasing growth and taking one meal at a time.
+WR Feb 2016 and pushing our way through puberty and rapid growth.

 Reply with quote #9